The Bigger Picture

 If you’d like to find a friendly, welcoming musical group you could join in your locality, head to Making Music’s website which is a great starting point.

+You can play a part in our charitable mission for the good of music.
 With greater means, we can meet more groups like this and help raise their profile.
 To do this, and much more besides, we invite music-lovers nationwide to join the RPS.
-Each RPS Membership helps us in our mission to support, protect and celebrate classical music-making nationwide.
+As one of the UK's foremost musical charities, each RPS Membership vitally helps us in our mission to support, protect and celebrate classical musicians and music-making nationwide.